 Your neighbour just planted a new tree.
 This tree blocks your sunlight and, to top it all off, the branches are damaging your house.
-Can you force him to cut down the tree?
-If he refuses, can you at least trim the branches yourself?
+Can you force him to take down the tree?
+If he refuses, can you trim the branches yourself?

 The fence you share with him is also a source of problems: the wood is rotting and it is tilting dangerously.
 You want to split the cost of a new fence.
 He refuses.
 Can you force him to pay for half?